David W. Mount, PhD, Director Ritu Pandey, PhD, Co-Director

-The Informatics/Bioinformatics Shared Service at The University of Arizona provides support in the following areas:
+The Bioinformatics Shared Resource at The University of Arizona provides support in the following areas:

 Who we are

-The Informatics/Bioinformatics Shared Service was founded in 2002 to provide bioinformatics, genomics, and proteomics support to The University of Arizona Cancer Center researchers so that they can fully utilize the power of the human genome project in their research.
+The Bioinformatics Shared Resource was founded in 2002 to provide bioinformatics, genomics, and proteomics support to The University of Arizona Cancer Center researchers so that they can fully utilize the power of the human genome project in their research.
 We collect, store, and make available a variety of molecular and genetic data on cancer genomes.
 We use established computational tools but also develop new tools as needed for analysis of all genome-related data.
 A variety of computer-related services for informatics support of research projects is also provided.
-An example of our informatics support is web-based databases for storing clinical and pathological, proteomics, and cancer genome data.
-Through these various levels of support, the informatics/bioinformatics shared service provides an integrated approach that assists researchers in their quest for new biological information about cancer cells and tissues and thus aids in finding new drug targets and preventative methods.
+Through these various levels of support, the bioinformatics shared service provides an integrated approach that assists researchers in their quest for new biological information about cancer cells and tissues and thus aids in finding new drug targets and preventative methods.
 Some examples of the types of services we offer are given below.

 The Bioinformatics group includes the following staff members

-Some of our Informatics Initiatives at the Cancer Center
+Some of our Past Informatics Initiatives at the Cancer Center

-We have been working on several data management and data integration initiatives since past few years.
-These are some of the tools that were developed by the group or adopted and deployed to support Cancer Center programs, shared services and the researchers.
-The goal here is to leverage any existing tools in order to integrate heterogeneous data for research.
-These are currently set up in a testing environment.
+These were some of the tools that were developed by the group or adopted and deployed to support Cancer Center programs, shared services and the researchers.

 Informatics system that have been discontinued for further use.

 Future role for the Bioinformatics Shared Service as a Resource for Cancer Genome and Population Genetic Data.